-As at 31 December 2019, the Company's excess of assets over liabilities was £10,697m (2018: £11,290m) on a Solvency II basis, which is £4,074m higher than the value under IFRS.
-The difference is primarily driven by the overall value of technical provisions being lower on a Solvency II basis
+As at 31 December 2020, the excess of the Company's assets over its liabilities was £9,887m (2019: £10,697m) on a Solvency II basis, which is £3,005m higher than the value under IFRS.
+The difference is primarily driven by the overall value of technical provisions being lower on a Solvency II basis.

 Technical provisions are calculated as the sum of Best Estimate Liabilities (BEL) plus Risk Margin (RM) less any TMTP.
-The BEL represents our best estimate of future cash flows on the in-force business as at 31 December 2019, taking into account the time value of money, and is calculated without any deductions for the amounts recoverable from reinsurance contracts.
+The BEL represents our best estimate of future cash flows on the in-force business as at 31 December 2020, taking into account the time value of money, and is calculated without any deductions for the amounts recoverable from reinsurance contracts.
 Where the PRA has granted approval for the use of a Matching Adjustment (MA) when calculating the BEL, this has been applied in line with the approved application.
 Further details can be found in Section D.2 Technical provisions.

 The Company has taken advantage of the TMTP, which allows for the recognition of a deduction from technical provisions calculated as the difference between their value under the current and previous Solvency regimes.
 This transitional measure will apply for sixteen years from 1 January 2016 and the deduction will be fully amortised over that period.
-The value of the deduction as at 31 December 2019 was £4,321m (2018: £5,513m).
+The value of the deduction as at 31 December 2020 was £4,228m (2019: £4,321m).